y-ken/fluent-plugin-anonymizer/README.md

 ## Overview

-Fluentd filter output plugin to anonymize records.
-This data masking plugin protects privacy data such as IP address, ID, email, phone number and so on.
+Fluentd filter output plugin to anonymize records with MD5/SHA1/SHA256/SHA384/SHA512 algorithms.
+This data masking plugin protects privacy data such as ID, email, phone number, IP address and so on.

 ## Installation